Words vs. Numbers

 The Lightning Amendment: Speed Over Scrutiny

-What the Lightning Amendment Did
+What the Lightning Amendment Does

 The Stranded Asset Problem: A Risk to Monitor